 Over time you may decide to buy a bigger share in your home, or be in the position to buy the whole property.
 This is known as ‘staircasing’.
 If you decide to sell your shared ownership home, the proceeds are split according to the percentage you own and the percentage owned by the Registered Provider.

 Intermediate Homes for Sale are homes that are built and sold below market value by private developers.
 You should expect to pay between 30% to 80% of the open market value for an Intermediate Home for Sale home.
 You will own the freehold.

 The discounted sale percentage is agreed during the planning stage by a S106 agreement.
 This remains with the property and applies to the next buyer.
 This ensures that the property remains affordable.
 The S106 will detail the percentage discount.
 It will also determine any other eligibility requirements, such as local connection criteria.
 Please see Buying an Affordable Home for further details.

 The HomeChoice team at Cornwall Housing manages all social and affordable rented housing in Cornwall.
 To be considered for a rented home you need to register with HomeChoice using the button below.
 If you would like to speak to a member of the HomeChoice team please call 0300 1234 161.

 Social rent is set by central Government, and is the lowest form of affordable rent available at typically 50 – 60% of the open market rent values in an area.
 As part of our 1000 Homes Programme we are building more council housing over the next few years, to meet the needs of lower income households across Cornwall.

 Affordable rented housing is owned, let and managed by Registered Providers in a similar way to social rented homes, but with a slightly higher rent.
-Rents are typically set at 80% of open market rented value in that area.
+Rents are typically set at 80% of open market rented value in that area or Local Housing Allowance whichever is the lowest amount (inclusive of service charges).
 The registered providers that we work with are: